parallax/jsPDF/README.md

 git clone --recursive git://github.com/MrRio/jsPDF.git
 ```

+## Amd Version

+If your project uses require js you should reference jspdf.amd.js and copy any dependancies you find in the dist folder (currently Adler32cs.js) into the same directory as jspdf.amd.js

 ## Credits

 Big thanks to Daniel Dotsenko from [Willow Systems Corporation](http://willow-systems.com) for making huge contributions to the codebase.